mj84/ansible-opnsense-haproxy/README.md

-Role Name
+opnsense_haproxy
 =========

 This Ansible role is meant for managing HAProxy installations running as a plugin on OPNsense firewalls (see https://opnsense.org)

-The configuration occurs via the OPNsene API and as of now the following HAProxy datatypes can be managed:
+The configuration occurs via the OPNsene API.
+The goal of this role is to be feature-complete, so the following HAProxy datatypes can be managed:

 * ACLs (Conditions)
 * Actions (Rules)
 * Backend Pools
+* CPUs (CPU Affinity Rules)
 * Errorfiles (Error Messages)
 * Frontends (Public Services)
 * Groups
+* Healthchecks
 * LUA services
 * Maps (Map Files)
 * Servers
 * Users

-The goal of this role is to be feature-complete, so the following datatypes are currently being implemented:

-* CPUs (CPU Affinity Rules)
-* Healthchecks

 Requirements
 ------------